MicrosoftDocs/win32/desktop-src/WinHttp/option-flags.md

 </dt> <dd> <dl> <dt>

-Setting this option on a WinHttp session handle allows callers to enable/disable whether the server certificate chain is built.
+Setting this option on a WinHttp session handle allows you to enable/disable whether the server certificate chain is built.

 </dt> </dl> </dd> <dt>